 For referrals to LGBT-sensitive homecare providers or social work services, you can also try contacting community agencies that provide AIDS support and services.
 Finally, the Gay and Lesbian Medical Association, which is based in San Francisco, can provide referrals to LGBT-sensitive medical professionals in many areas of the country.
 See the list of LGBT-friendly Resources at the end of this fact sheet.

 There are various state and federal programs designed to support caregivers, and they differ in their approach to issues related to sexual identity and gender identity.
 As part of the reauthorization of the Older Americans Act, the federal government created the National Family Caregiver Support Program (NFCSP).
 This program distributes money to states, which in turn fund local Area Agencies on Aging to either provide services themselves or contract with community agencies to provide caregiver support.
 The legislative language authorizing the program is broad and inclusive, defining a family caregiver as “an adult family member, or another individual, who is an informal provider of in-home and community care to an older individual.”
-The types of services which are funded in your area by the NFCSP may include information, education, counseling, legal advice and access to a respite or break from caregiving.
+The types of services that are funded in your area by the NFCSP may include information, education, counseling, legal advice, and access to a respite or break from caregiving.